Sylius/Sylius/docs/cookbook/platform-sh-advanced.rst

 Advanced Platform.sh configurations
 ===================================

-The basic set-up let's you easily set-up a Platform.sh project running your Sylius project.
+The basic set-up let's you easily set-up a Platform.sh project running your Sylius application.
 It should give you an environment suitable for testing Platform.sh in combination with Sylius.

 In this guide additional tips will be given in order to benefit in a production environment.